-In this post we are going to continue seeing the connection of two processors like Arduino through the I2C bus, seeing how to send and receive data in Json format.
+In this post, we will continue exploring the connection of two processors like Arduino via the I2C bus, seeing how to send and receive data in Json format.

-In the previous post we saw how to connect two microprocessors via I2C, how to send data from the Master, and how to request data from one of the bus Slaves.
+In the previous post we saw how to connect two microprocessors via I2C, how to send data from the master, and how to request data from one of the Followers on the bus.

 We saw that we had two important limitations.
-The first, that the communication was sending or requesting a certain amount of bytes.
+The first, that communication involved sending or requesting a specific number of bytes.
 You cannot send a message of arbitrary length.
-The second is that the maximum message size in Arduino is 32 bytes (although it can be extended to 64).
+The second is that the maximum message size in Arduino is 32 bytes (although it can be expanded to 64).

-The usual solution is for the devices to implement a common structure that we use as a message definition, and to use this structure as an encoded element in the same way in both processors for communication.
+The usual solution is for the devices to implement a common structure that we use as the message definition, and to use this structure as an element encoded in the same way in both processors for communication.

-But this was a bit of a disappointment, because one of the most interesting points of using I2C communication was communicating between different types of processors, such as an Arduino with an ESP8266/32 or even a Raspberry Pi.
-And, at least in these last two, we aspire to use Json format as a standard in data exchange.
+But this was a bit of a cold shower, because one of the most interesting points of using I2C communication was communicating between different types of processors, like an Arduino with an ESP8266/32 or even a Raspberry Pi.
+And, at least in these last two, we aspire to use Json format as the standard for data exchange.

 Well!
-But let’s not give up yet.
-In reality, it is possible and not too complicated to send a Json of arbitrary length and greater than 32 bytes through the I2C port.
+But let’s not throw in the towel yet.
+Actually, it is possible and not too complicated to send a Json of arbitrary length and greater than 32 bytes via the I2C port.

-To do this, it is as simple as making several requests to the Slave, in two phases.
+To do this, it’s as simple as making several requests to the Follower, in two phases.

-• Phase 2) We collect the data in calls of maximum 32 bytes.
+- Phase 2) We collect the data in calls of a maximum of 32 bytes.

-But we will see it much better if we do a little example.
+But we’ll see it much better if we do a small example.

 Master Code